Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Introduction

-Further empirical observations, illustrated in Fig.~\ref{fig:obv}, offer additional insights for COS.
+An empirical observations, illustrated in Figure~\ref{fig:obv}, offer additional insights for COS.
 Specifically, we extract the attention map from the final transformer block of the image encoder, which provides a two-dimensional visualization of the attention weights.
 These weights are computed by the dot product between the query matrix and the corresponding value matrix, and subsequently averaged across all attention heads.
 The analysis reveals that while SOS models primarily focus on low-frequency features within semantically significant areas, COS models excel in identifying high-frequency features critical for outlining the edges of camouflaged objects.
-This difference underscores the value of integrating an SOS dataset into our training approach.
-Using SOS datasets not only exploits their rich semantic content, beneficial for enhancing COS, but also takes advantage of their wider availability, cost-effectiveness, and the extensive existing research on them.

-With this strategy in mind, as depicted in Fig.~\ref{fig:overview}, our image encoder, initially pre-trained using Masked Image Modeling (MIM)~\cite{CLandMIM}, undergoes further refinement through a SOS dataset.
-The training data from SOS significantly contributes to this phase by emphasizing discernible semantic contrasts through fine-grained alignment.
-Simultaneously, the MIM’s inherent strength in capturing high-frequency details is leveraged to enhance the model's precision in identifying minute and intricate object boundaries.
-This training regimen not only broadens the model's perceptual scope but also sharpens its detail resolution, establishing a robust foundation for handling complex visual segmentation tasks.

-Building on the success reported in \cite{SPARC}, we further incorporate Multimodal Large Language Models (M-LLM) to provide captions for fine-grained alignment, optimizing the model to capture intricate semantic features essential for dense prediction tasks.
-During training, the MIM pre-trained image encoder generates visual embeddings that capture low-level features, while the M-LLM processes task-specific prompts alongside the image to produce corresponding caption embeddings.
-These embeddings are carefully aligned within our framework, enabling the model to effectively leverage the rich semantic content from the M-LLM and align it with the visual features.
-Such synchronized understanding is vital for the model to accurately interpret complex semantic contexts, thus enhancing its ability to perform tasks that require a profound understanding of inputs.
-During inference, the M-LLM is deactivated, and instead, a query learned during training serves as a codebook, replacing the caption embeddings and working alongside the visual embeddings to generate accurate masks.
+Further analysis in Figure~\ref{fig:motiv} presents attention patterns between salient and camouflaged objects during supervised fine-tuning (SFT), quantified using normalized mean attention distance (MAD) \cite{vit}.
+MAD quantifies the average spatial distance between a query token and the tokens it attends to.
+A lower MAD indicates a local attention focus, where the model primarily attends to nearby regions; conversely, a higher MAD reflects a preference for global attention, capturing long-range dependencies across the image.
+Figure~\ref{fig:motiv}, indicates that models trained on salient object datasets prioritize global features, whereas those fine-tuned on camouflaged objects integrate both global and local patterns.